 All calls are handled by our team of experienced, trained Emergency Service Specialist (ESS).
-Most have emergency response backgrounds, and all receive 3-6 months of rigorous and recurring hands-on emergency response training.
+Our ESS have emergency response backgrounds and receive rigorous and recurring hands-on emergency response and hazmat training.

 What technical resources does CHEMTREC use to handle emergencies?

 After a CHEMTREC ESS obtains information from the caller concerning the incident, immediate technical emergency response information is provided to the scene.
 Information provided by the ESS is obtained from several sources, including our expansive collection of Safety Data Sheets (SDS), information databases, emergency contacts, and medical and chemical specialists.

 Yes.
 Through our drill program, we conduct and participate in exercises and emergency simulations.
 Our goal is to help emergency responders understand what resources and services are available in the event of a hazmat emergency.

 To arrange a CHEMTREC drill, complete the form here.

 Yes.
 CHEMTREC can access interpretation services for callers in more than 240 languages.